Birth Doula Services

 I’m happy to announce that I’m a team member of www.yourdowntowndoula.com In addition to my services as a naturopathic doctor, doula and HypnoBirthing instructor, you’ll benefit from the wide range of services our group has to offer and the peace of mind of having a reliable back-up doula available (if needed).

-We understand there are still many restrictions in place that are limiting pregnancy, childbirth and post partum support, so in an effort to continue provide high quality care to our families, me and my team at Your Downtown Doula are working to increase access to online resources as well as provide you with reassurance and constant contact throughout this very special time for your family.
-Pregnancy care and access to continuous care through your healthcare provider is changing and we intend to bridge the support gap that currently exists for pregnant families everywhere.
+We understand there are still some restrictions in place that are limiting pregnancy, childbirth and post partum support, so in an effort to continue provide high quality care to our families, me and my team at Your Downtown Doula are working provide you with reassurance and constant contact throughout this very special time for your family.
+We intend to bridge the support gap that currently exists for pregnant families everywhere.
 For more information about how you can benefit from a doula during these challenging times, please contact me and I’ll be happy to answer any questions you may have.

 Contact firstname.lastname@example.org for more info!